SharkSnack/shiren-6/content/dungeons/cavern-of-suiryu.md

 ### Second Clear

-As mentioned in the overview section, <span class="redText">the player cannot play as fused Shiren after the first clear.</span><br/>This is a problem, since the item and monster tables are balanced around fused Shiren's abilities.<br/>You'll be facing stronger enemies like Nashagga, Mixer, and bug_batter_3 without a range advantage,<br/>and most items on the ground are low quality since they expect you to use Sun's Blessing on them.<br/>Equipment is also on the rare side, and it's impossible to create a Cave Mamel to quickly level up,<br/>so all I can really say is expect to reset a lot until you get a decent start.
+As mentioned in the overview section, <span class="redText">the player cannot play as fused Shiren after the first clear.</span><br/>This is a problem, since the item and monster tables are balanced around fused Shiren's abilities.<br/>You'll be facing stronger enemies like Nashagga, Mixer, and Hoppin' Slugger without a range advantage,<br/>and most items on the ground are low quality since they expect you to use Sun's Blessing on them.<br/>Equipment is also on the rare side, and it's impossible to create a Cave Mamel to quickly level up,<br/>so all I can really say is expect to reset a lot until you get a decent start.

 # Floor Guide